sonvt1710/supervisely/plugins/import/images/README.md

 # Import Images

 This plugin allows you to upload only images without any annotations.
+By default flags "normalize_exif" and "remove_alpha_channel" are disabled.
+If images you import has exif rotation or they look rotated in labeling interfaces please enable "normalize_exif" flag: `"normalize_exif": true`.
+If your images have alpha channel, enable "remove_alpha_channel" flag:  `"remove_alpha_channel": true`.

 #### Input files structure